Perum Peruri: History

-PERURI is a State-Owned Enterprise (BUMN) that was established through Government Regulation Number 60 of 1971, the result of a merger between the State Company (a.k.a.
+Peruri is a state-owned enterprise (BUMN) that was established through Government Regulation Number 60 of 1971, the result of a merger between the State Company (a.k.a.
 PN) Pertjetakan Kebajoran (a.k.a.
 Perkeba) which has a banknote printing business, with PN Arta Yasa which has a coin making business.

 Printers Pertjetakan Kebajoran had originally been established with assistance from Dutch banknote printers Joh.
 Enschedé.

 It has offices in Jakarta, Karawang and Surabaya, with marketing and administrative functions taking place in Jakarta, and printing and minting occurring in Karawang and Surabaya.

-In 1991, PERURI built a new factory on 202 hectares of land located in Ciampel, Karawang, Indonesia, which was inaugurated by the 6th President of Indonesia, Susilo Bambang Yudhoyono, in 2005.
+In 1991, Peruri built a new factory on 202 hectares of land located in Ciampel, Karawang, which was inaugurated by the 6th President of Indonesia, Susilo Bambang Yudhoyono, in 2005.
 In, 2011, PERURI was assigned by the government to acquire PT Kertas Padalarang which had stopped operating since the end of 2008, due to difficulties in obtaining capital.

-In 2019, PERURI expanded into the digital security services business, by providing electronic authentication, electronic identity, electronic signature, electronic stamp, electronic seal, secure QR code, and graph analytic services.
+In 2019, Peruri expanded into the digital security services business, by providing electronic authentication, electronic identity, electronic signature, electronic stamp, electronic seal, secure QR code, and graph analytic services.
 In 2021, PERURI was assigned by the government of Indonesia to create an electronic stamp, through Government Regulation Number 86 of 2021, and at the end of 2023 PERURI was assigned an additional task as a Government Technology Agency (GovTech Indonesia) through Presidential Regulation Number 82 of 2023, to integrate government-owned digital services.